microprediction/microprediction/README.md

 If you were looking for the cult article *Is Facebook's Prophet the Time-Series Messiah or Just a Very Naughty Boy?*, it moved [here](https://medium.com/geekculture/is-facebooks-prophet-the-time-series-messiah-or-just-a-very-naughty-boy-8b71b136bc8c).

-I'm a career quant, applied mathematician, open-source developer, entrepreneur and father of three girls.

 ### Interests